brnfra/dotfiles/README.md

 If I change configuration and like it, *How can I update for this change?*
 - You can update your remote repository and, after tests, run the script below.

-1. Clone this repo in another local.(here the default is ```~/documents/projects/git/ ``` )
+1. Clone this repo in another local.(here the default is ```~/Documents/projects/git/ ``` )
 2. Change to the correspondent branch by ```git switch [main or mingw32-w8]```
-3. Make the changes and push to remote repo in correspondent branch.
+3. Make the changes and push to remote repo in correspondent branch in cloned folder.
 4. In the computers run pull script and receive the updates.(wait a minute in the same computer to update HEAD)

 Run ```$ push_local_config "COMMIT MESSAGE" ``` gonna make copy my edited config files to **dotfiles** folder created in ```enviroment script``` and push to your remote repository[auto].
-- Will push only if tests are passed.
+- Will push, only if, tests are passed.

 Run ```$ stage-local-config``` gonna only make copy, without push, the edited config files to **dotfiles** folder.
 Now check the status and, if it's fine, next, proceed to push changes[manual].